fluid-cloudnative/fluid/docs/en/samples/juicefs_runtime.md

             secretKeyRef:
               name: jfs-secret
               key: metaurl
         - name: access-key              # Access key of object storage.
-Not required, if your filesystem is already formated, can be empty.
+Not required, if your filesystem is already formatted, can be empty.
           valueFrom:
             secretKeyRef:
               name: jfs-secret
               key: access-key
         - name: secret-key              # Secret key of object storage.
-Not required, if your filesystem is already formated, can be empty.
+Not required, if your filesystem is already formatted, can be empty.
           valueFrom:
             secretKeyRef:
               name: jfs-secret